For the love of the loot: Blockchain, the metaverse and gaming’s blind spot – TechCrunch

 The speed at which gaming has proliferated is matched only by the pace of new buzzwords inundating the ecosystem.
-Marketers and decision makers, already suffering from FOMO about opportunities within gaming, have latched onto buzzy trends like the applications of blockchain in gaming and the “metaverse” in an effort to get ahead of the trend rather than constantly play catch-up.
+Marketers and decision-makers, already suffering from FOMO about opportunities within gaming, have latched onto buzzy trends like the applications of blockchain in gaming and the “metaverse” in an effort to get ahead of the trend rather than constantly play catch-up.

-The allure is obvious, as the relationship between the blockchain, metaverse, and gaming makes sense.
+The allure is obvious, as the relationship between the blockchain, metaverse and gaming makes sense.
 Gaming has always been on the forefront of digital ownership (one can credit gaming platform Steam for normalizing the concept for games, and arguably other media such as movies), and most agreed upon visions of the metaverse rely upon virtual environments common in games with decentralized digital ownership.

 Whatever your opinion of either, I believe they both have an interrelated future in gaming.
 However, the success or relevance of either of these buzzy topics is dependent upon a crucial step that is being skipped at this point.

 Let’s start with the example of blockchain and, more specifically, NFTs.
-Collecting items of varying rarities and often random distribution form some of the core “loops” in many games (i.e. kill monster, get better weapon, kill tougher monster, get even better weapon, etc.), and collecting “skins” (e.g. different outfits/permutation of game character) is one of the most embraced paradigms of micro-transactions in games.
+Collecting items of varying rarities and often random distribution form some of the core “loops” in many games (e.g., kill monster, get better weapon, kill tougher monster, get even better weapon, etc.), and collecting “skins” (i.e., different outfits/permutation of game character) is one of the most embraced paradigms of microtransactions in games.

 The way NFTs are currently being discussed in relation to gaming are very much in danger of falling into this very trap: Killing the core gameplay loop via a financial fast track.

-Now, NFTs are positioned to be a natural fit with various rare items having permanent, trackable, and open value.
+Now, NFTs are positioned to be a natural fit with various rare items having permanent, trackable and open value.
 Recent releases such as “Loot (for Adventurers)” have introduced a novel approach wherein the NFTs are simply descriptions of fantasy-inspired gear and offered in a way that other creators can use them as tools to build worlds around.
 It’s not hard to imagine a game built around NFT items, à la Loot.

-But that’s been done before… kind of.
-Developers of games with a “loot loop” like the one described above have long had a problem with “farmers”, who acquire game currencies and items to sell to players for real money, against the terms of service of the game.
+But that’s been done before … kind of.
+Developers of games with a “loot loop” like the one described above have long had a problem with “farmers,” who acquire game currencies and items to sell to players for real money, against the terms of service of the game.
 The solution was to implement in-game “auction houses” where players could instead use real money to purchase items from one another.

-Unfortunately, this had an unwanted side-effect.
+Unfortunately, this had an unwanted side effect.
 As noted by renowned game psychologist Jamie Madigan, our brains are evolved to pay special attention to rewards that are both unexpected and beneficial.
 When much of the joy in some games comes from an unexpected or randomized reward, being able to easily acquire a known reward with real money robbed the game of what made it fun.

 The way NFTs are currently being discussed in relation to gaming are very much in danger of falling into this very trap: Killing the core gameplay loop via a financial fast track.
 The most extreme examples of this phenomena commit the biggest cardinal sin in gaming — a game that is “pay to win,” where a player with a big bankroll can acquire a material advantage in a competitive game.